American Cornhole League brings economic growth to Myrtle Beach

 “I love the consistency of it,” said Lenae Rhone, a collegiate player from Oklahoma State University.
 “Whenever you throw a bag, you know that it’s just going to be perfect, like you know it.
 It’s going to hit where you want and do what you want.
 It’s just satisfying because you put so much work into it and you think so much about it.
 Whenever you get the bag to move how you want it to move or like an airmail or a roll, it’s just like your hard work pays off.”

-Rhone is just one of more than 100 players that will be competing in this year’s individual collegiate championship.
+Rhone is just one of more than 100 players who will be competing in this year’s individual collegiate championship.

 The league championship has been here in Myrtle Beach for four years.
 Since then, the event has grown with the addition of the high school championship and two other professional events.

-With the added events, the city is expecting a larger economic growth.
+With the added events, the city is expecting a larger economic benefit.

 “Last year’s event brought in — it was estimated around $475,000 in economic impact to the community,” said Jonathan Paris, the executive director of sports tourism for Myrtle Beach.
 “I would assume this year is similar, if not higher just because we’ve got more participants.
 We’ve got high school kids and high school kids typically travel with parents.”